juangamella/sempler/docs/source/drfnet.rst

 **Additional R dependencies**

-For now, only an `R` implementation of Distributional Random Forests [2] is available.
+For now, only an `R` implementation of distributional random forests [2] is available.
 Thus, to run the procedure you will additionally need

 - an `R` installation; you can find an installation guide `here <https://rstudio-education.github.io/hopr/starting.html>`__
 - the `R` package ``drf``, which you can install by typing ``install.packages("drf")`` in an R terminal